jkatofsky/shopify-challenge-2021-frontend/README.md

 - Updates to the search terms should update the result list
 - Movies in search results can be added and removed from the nomination list.
 - If a search result has already been nominated, disable its nominate button.
-Display a banner when the user has 5 nominations.
+- Display a banner when the user has 5 nominations.

 ## My Bells and Whistles

-- Use of dynamic grid system to make site mobile-ready.
+- Use of dynamic grid system - the site is mobile-ready!
 - Movie results link to their IMDB page so users can get more information.
+- Clear-all-nominations button.
 - Aesthetics: SVG icons, snackbar banner, loading skeleton, Shopify-inspired colour theme, etc.
 - Movie posters included in results.